songjein/zmq-request/README.md

-zeromq REQ with throwaway socket and Promise response
+__zeromq REQ with renewed socket and Promise response__

-This package wraps a REQ request of the [zeromq](https://www.npmjs.com/package/zeromq) package, using one socket per request and a Promise reply.
+This package wraps a REQ socket from the [zeromq](https://www.npmjs.com/package/zeromq) package.

-In the [zeromq](https://www.npmjs.com/package/zeromq) package, one is tempted to open a REQ socket and make many requests from it, but this is not how REQ/REP works on 0MQ.

-One should read the reply before sending another request, but this is not pratical in an event-loop context like NodeJS.
+Reusing the same REQ socket for repeating requests in an async environment (Node.js) is not easy, as 0MQ requires to read the reply before sending a new one.

-This package opens a new socket, sends the request, waits the reply, closes the socket and resolves the Promise.
+This package opens a new socket, sends the request, waits for the reply, closes the socket and resolves the Promise.

 ```javascript
 const